hmrc/build-and-deploy-canary-service/README.md

 This service is used by the Build and Deploy team to test the build and deployment of a scala service into an environment.

+This `labs` branch is targetted by the canary pipeline in build.
+Please don't delete it.

 ## Requirements

 * AdoptOpenJDK Java 1.8.0_272